Mapping Feminist Cambridge Tours

 Film Screenings

-As part of our effort to educate, inform, and spark productive dialogue among citizens, the Women’s Commission hosts free film screenings for the public.
-Screenings are often accompanied by a Q+A session with the Director or include a discussion panel for post-film analysis.
+As part of CCSW’s effort to bring awareness to issues that inform and spark productive dialogue, free documentary film screenings are offered to the community.
+Screenings are often accompanied by a Q+A session with the director or include a discussion panel for post-film analysis.
 Past films include: A Moment in HerStory, The Invisible War, The Supreme Price, The Gray Area, Left on Pearl, and Untouchable.
-Discussion topics have ranged from the role Cambridge women played in the greater U.S. women’s movement to the role of women in government building in Nigeria.
+Discussion topics have ranged from the role Cambridge women played in the greater U.S. women’s movement to the role of women in government in Nigeria.

 Cambridge Women's Heritage Project